bporcelli/simplesalestax/readme.txt

 = What versions of WooCommerce and WordPress are supported? =

 Simple Sales Tax supports WooCommerce 3.0+ and WordPress 4.5+.

+= Does Simple Sales Tax work with marketplace plugins like Dokan? =

+Yes!
+As of version 6.2, Simple Sales Tax supports Dokan 2.9.11+, WCFM Marketplace 6.5.0+, and WC Vendors 1.5.8+.
+When a supported marketplace plugin is installed, Simple Sales Tax will calculate the tax for each seller's shipment separately and sum the results to present a single tax total to the customer.
+Sellers can also set an appropriate [Taxability Information Code](https://taxcloud.net/tic/) (TIC) for each of their products through the seller dashboard so products that qualify for exemptions or reduced rates are taxed correctly.

+Currently we only support the use case where the marketplace acts as the seller of record and collects sales tax on behalf of all sellers through a single TaxCloud account.
+We believe that this is the best way to handle sales tax compliance in the marketplace setting - especially for marketplaces based in the U.S. - but if you would like us to add support for more advanced use cases, please leave us a message at go@taxcloud.com.

 == Screenshots ==